Janusec/janusec-admin/README.md

 # Janusec Application Gateway Web Administration

-This project is the Unified Web Administration Portal for [Janusec Application Gateway](https://www.janusec.com/) , [Github](https://github.com/Janusec/janusec) , generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.
+This project is the Unified Web Administration Portal for [Janusec Application Gateway](https://www.janusec.com/) , [Github](https://github.com/Janusec/janusec) , generated with [Angular CLI](https://github.com/angular/angular-cli) and Angular 5.

 ## Development server

-Angular 5+ is required.
+Angular 5 is required.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.